mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Variables assigned in python scripts are now cleared when a script is run in its entirety.
 - The colorbar on colorfill plots is now labelled.
 - User data directories are no longer checked at startup, reducing launch times with slow network drives.
-- When choosing a marker in the plot setting, if one of the marker colours would not be used that selection is disabled.
+- When choosing a marker in the figure options, if one of the marker colours would not be used that selection is disabled.

 Bugfixes
 ########